10 Top Google ranking factors in 2025

 Such articles, while relevant, are not up to date and must be revisited and updated.
 Some of the “updates” on the list might need to be rewritten or even removed.

-Depending on your niche, regularly updating your content can be a “ranking holy grail.”
-Entertainment and news fall into this category.
+Depending on your niche, content freshness plays a key role in a site’s ability to rank well.
+Entertainment and news content, especially, fall into this category.

 Furthermore, if you have words like “new” in your keywords, the articles written around such must be rewritten when a new product is released.